thinkjs/www.thinkjs.org/view/en/doc/2.0/crontab.md

 ## Crontab

-When running online, the project could often to be timed to execute a function.
-By this time, you need to use crontab to handle.
-ThinkJS supports command line calls, combined with the system crontab function it can well support crontab.
+Online projects often need to be timed to execute certain function.
+By this time, you can use crontab.
+ThinkJS supports command line calls, combined with the system's crontab function, let you perfectly achieve this type of task.

 ### Command Line Execution

-Besides supporting URL access, ThinkJS also supports command line.
+Besides supporting URL access, ThinkJS also supports command line calls.
 The usage is as follows.

 ```sh
 node www/production.js home/index/index